statgenetics/statgen-courses/README.md

 It is important to start the server from `root` because this will set the permission of the shared folder correctly for users of the Jupyter server to share files.
 These servers should be started beforehand for users to access, ideally right after running [the setup script](https://github.com/statgenetics/statgen-courses/blob/master/src/vm-setup.sh).
 Please see section `Run tutorials via JupyterHub server` below for instructions to users how to use the server.

-**Note: if you (as a developer) would like to modify the notebook on cloud server please remember to download it to your local computer after modifications; or save to `workdir` and download from there later.
+**Note: if you (as a developer) would like to modify the notebook on cloud server please remember to download it to your local computer after modifications; or save to `saved_work` directory and download from there later.
 The docker container does not preserve changes made to the notebook in it.**

 ## Create user accounts on cloud VM